e-signatures – what’s the big deal?

 In the business environment, e-signatures can be used as a vehicle to expedite, simplify and manage the contract execution process.
 Electronic contracts can be circulated, signed, authenticated and loaded in a matter of minutes.

 Parties to an agreement can select the e-signature method which best suits their authentication requirements.
-Good practice9 dictates that advanced10 or qualified signatures should be used for high value or strategic agreements as they:
+Good practice dictates that advanced or qualified signatures should be used for high value or strategic agreements as they:

 - identify the signatory with a high degree of certainty